kakaobrain/torchgpipe/docs/guide.rst

 GPipe optimizes training using CUDA.
 You should not move the module to a GPU yourself, because GPipe automatically moves each partition over different devices.
 By default, available GPUs starting from ``cuda:0`` are selected in order for each partition.
-You can also specify GPUs to select by `devices` parameter::
+You can also specify GPUs to use with `devices` parameter::

    model = GPipe(model,